Advocaat | Counsel

-Nathalie is the editor-in-chief of the journal Tijdschrift voor Huurrecht Bedrijfsruimte, an editor and co-author of the Handboek Huurrecht Bedrijfsruimte (Manual of Tenancy Law relating to Commercial Property), and the author (together with Ivette Mol) of the Huurrecht (Tenancy Law) section of the fast-track proceedings column of the Dutch Mr. journal.
-She teaches a course on tenancy law for the OSR legal training institute, and is a board member of the Dutch Association of Tenancy Law Lawyers.
+Nathalie is editor of the journal Tijdschrift voor Huurrecht Bedrijfsruimte, an editor and co-author of the Handboek Huurrecht Bedrijfsruimte (Manual of Tenancy Law relating to Commercial Property), and the author (together with Ivette Mol) of the Huurrecht (Tenancy Law) section of the fast-track proceedings column of the Dutch Mr. journal.
+She teaches a course on tenancy law for the OSR legal training institute, and she is chairwoman of the Dutch Association of Tenancy Law Lawyers.

 Qualifications & Experience